TianpeiLuke/nlp-pipeline/slipbox/developer_prompts/programmer_prompt.md

 ## Instructions

 1. Implement each component following the architecture patterns:
-   - Create the script contract
+   - Create the script contract defining explicit paths and environment variables
-   - Create the step specification
+   - Create the step specification with appropriate node type and port definitions
-   - Create the configuration class
+   - Create the configuration class with all required parameters and access methods
-   - Create the step builder
+   - Create the step builder that connects specification and contract via SageMaker
-   - Create the processing script
+   - Create the processing script that implements the actual business logic
-   - Update registry files
+   - Update registry files to make your step discoverable

 2. Follow these specific guidelines for each component: